20WH1A1221/II-I-Labs/C++ Lab/Experiment 11/README.md

 c as data members.
 display() as member function

-Step 3 - Call a parameterised constructor with local variable is same as a member's name.

-Step 4 - Inside the parameterised constructor the 'this' pointer is used to retrieve the object's hidden by the local variables 'name','id','salary'.

 Step 5 - Implement the member functions with the respective code.

 Step 6 - Create a main() method.

-Step 7 - Creating two objects of Employee e1 and e2 along with parameters.
+Step 7 - Creating an objects of A3 obj.

-Step 8 - Call the member function display().
+Step 8 - Call the member function display() of three classes.

 Step 9 - return 0 to exit form the program execution.